Andrew B. Shelton, Ph.D.

 Posted in

-J. Terry White is president and CEO of White Eagle Aerospace.
+J. Terry White is the founder, senior advisor and former president of White Eagle Aerospace.
 His 50 years of professional aerospace experience includes the NASA Space Shuttle Program, NASA X-43A Flight Research Project, and the United States Navy STANDARD Missile Program.
 During his far-ranging professional career, Terry has served on the engineering technical staff of Rockwell International, General Dynamics Corporation, Hughes Missile Systems Company, NASA Dryden Flight Research Center and Raytheon Missile Systems.
 In addition, he has served as an engineering consultant to numerous corporate and private aerospace enterprises.

 Terry is a subject matter technical expert in the disciplines of aerodynamics, 6-DOF aerodynamics models, aerothermodynamics, hypersonics, flight simulation, and flight testing.